Ultraviolet spectroscopy reveals a hot and luminous companion to the Be star+black hole candidate MWC 656: Binary orbit and spectral disentangling

 The cross-correlation was carried out simultaneously on multiple He~\textsc{i} absorption lines (\ion{He}{i\,$\lambda\lambda3820,\,4009,\,4026,\,4144$}), located primarily in the blue part of the spectra.
 These lines were chosen because they are less affected by contamination from emission components originating in the companion or the disc of the Be star.

-For the companion star, the \ion{He}{ii\,$\lambda$4686} emission line is the only clear and reliable tracer of orbital motion in the optical due to the absence of detectable absorption features.
+For the companion star, the \ion{He}{ii\,$\lambda$4686} emission line is the only clear and reliable tracer of orbital motion in the optical spectrum because of the absence of detectable absorption features.
 We determined its RVs through iterative cross-correlation centred on the He~\textsc{ii} emission region.
 To this end, we used the spectrum with the highest S/N as the initial template to derive relative RVs.
 In subsequent iterations, a new cross-correlation template was constructed by co-adding the spectra after shifting them to the rest frame according to the derived velocities.
 This method is based on relative shifts and does not constrain the companion's systemic velocity, which we fitted instead during orbital analysis.

 The RVs determined for both components are listed in Table~\ref{tab:obs_overview}.
 RVs were measured by fitting a parabola to the peak of the cross-correlation function.
 The uncertainty in each RV was estimated following the prescription from \cite{Zucker2003}.
-This approach yields an analytical estimate of the formal uncertainty based on the local shape of the CCF peak.
-The quoted uncertainties represent lower bounds, as they do not account for systematic effects such as template mismatch.
+This approach yields an analytical estimate of the formal uncertainty based on the local shape of the cross-correlation function peak.
+The quoted uncertainties represent lower bounds because they do not account for systematic effects such as template mismatch.